Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Aggregation with the -wise Kemeny Rule

 \subsection{Computational Complexity of \(k\)-KAP}

 We now turn to the algorithmic study of \(k\)-KAP.
 After providing a hardness result, we will design an efficient Fixed Parameter Tractable (FPT) algorithm for parameter \(m\).

-While \(k\)-KAP is obviously NP-hard for \(k\!=\!2\) as it then corresponds to determining a consensus ranking w.r.t. the Kemeny rule, we strengthen this result by showing that it is also NP-hard for \emph{any} constant value \(k\!\ge\!3\).
-The proof, which is deferred to Appendix \ref{app:CompAndExact}, uses a reduction from \(2\)-KAP.
+While \(k\)-KAP is obviously NP-hard for \(k\!=\!2\) as it then corresponds to determining a consensus ranking w.r.t. the Kemeny rule, we strengthen this result by showing that \HG{\(k\)-KAP-DEC} is also \HG{NP-complete} for \emph{any} constant value \(k\!\ge\!3\).
+To prove this result, we first need two lemmas.

-\begin{restatable}{theorem}{hardness} For any constant \(k\!\ge\!3\), \(k\)-KAP is NP-hard, even if the number of voters equals 4 or if the average range of candidates equals 2 (where the range of a candidate \(c\) is defined by \(\max_{r\in \PP}\rk(c,r) - \min_{r\in \PP}\rk(c,r) +1\) and the average is taken over all candidates). \end{restatable} Despite this result, \(k\)-KAP is obviously FPT w.r.t. the number $m$ of candidates, by simply trying the \(m!\) rankings in \(\RankSet(C)\).
-We now design a dynamic programming procedure which significantly improves this time complexity.